ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ```
 {: screen}

-## Deleting a storage LUN in the console
+## Deleting a storage volume in the console
 {: #cancelLUNUI}
 {: help}
 {: support}
 {: ui}

-If you no longer need a specific LUN, you can delete it at any time.
+If you no longer need a specific volume, you can delete it at any time.

-To cancel a storage LUN, it's necessary to revoke access from any hosts first.
+To cancel a storage volume, it's necessary to revoke access from any hosts first.
 {: important}

 1. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Select the volume to be canceled, click **Actions**, and select **Delete {{site.data.keyword.blockstorageshort}}**.
-3. Confirm if you want to delete the volume immediately or on the anniversary date of when the LUN was provisioned.
+3. Confirm if you want to delete the volume immediately or on the anniversary date of when the volume was provisioned.

-   If you select the option to delete the LUN on its anniversary date, you can void the cancellation request before its anniversary date.
+   If you select the option to delete the volume on its anniversary date, you can void the cancellation request before its anniversary date.
    {: tip}

 4. Click the **Acknowledgment** checkbox and click **Delete**.